 What About Follow-Up?

 Learning problems are developmental.
 They typically evolve during the course of a child's development, varying in their nature and impact with new academic and social challenges at different ages.
-Children who have completed the Comprehensive Evaluation are eligible to participate in our Follow-Up programs.
+Children who have completed the Comprehensive Evaluation are eligible to participate in our Follow-Up programs at Boston Children's.
 Our staff builds an ongoing knowledge of the child and can follow children from elementary through high school, evaluating how well school programs are working and modifying recommendations as appropriate at new developmental stages.

 I need an appointment as soon as possible.
 Do you have a waiting list?

 Yes.
 When scheduling your appointment, simply indicate to the Program Coordinator that you wish to be on the waiting list.
 You must have a confirmed appointment before you can be placed on the waiting list.
 You will then be contacted if an appointment becomes available.